There are many types of Sparkling Wine which is why it is the ultimate celebration libation! Such delicate elixir guarantees to elevate any Gathering.

 But . . . you should not reserve the bottle of bubbly for just the big announcements or events requiring a big price tag.
 Many forms of bubbly have quite reasonable price tags and some pretty inexpensive ones are very quaffable, which allows you to enjoy your toast guilt-free any time.

 The question we must ask ourselves is, why not celebrate small moments with as much elegance and flare as big moments?
 There is so much to celebrate in life and especially of late.
 Yes, seriously.
-It feels like everything has been on hold or is being minimized.
-Break out of the rut and pick something to celebrate!
+After the last couple of years it is time to break out of the rut and pick something to celebrate!

 - Congratulations, you made it through the grocery store and they had everything you needed on your list!
 Hurrah, pop a cork!

-- Whoot whoot, you completed all of your holiday shopping and gift wrapping with more than 24 hours before the gifts will be torn open.
+- Whoot whoot, all of your holiday shopping and gift wrapping is complete.
 Toast yourself!

 - Break out the bubbly while watching “It’s a Wonderful Life”.
 We should all celebrate learning a significant life lesson!

-- Go big and open a chilled bottle of Veuve Cliquot while watching Casablanca.
+- Go big and open a chilled bottle of Veuve Clicquot while watching Casablanca.
 Toast yourself for doing it in style!

 All Bubbles are not the Same

-Most consider Champagne as the gold standard when picking a Sparkling Wine for a celebration.
+Most consider Champagne the gold standard and the most famous type of Sparkling Wine for a celebration.
 Many use “champagne” as a generic term for sparkling wine.
-However, the name can only grace the labels of those wines which use a specific and strict set of rules to create them and they must come from the Champagne wine region of France.
+However, the name can only grace the labels of those wines which use a specific and strict set of rules to create them and they must come from the region of Champagne in France.

-Méthode Champenoise is the traditional method to produce Champagne.
-First, there is primary fermentation when yeasts transform sugars in the juice into ethanol and carbon dioxide.
-Then, a second alcoholic fermentation occurs in the bottle after adding more yeast and sugar.
+Moving on, the secondary fermentation occurs in individual bottles after adding more yeast and sugar.
 As the wine sits on the dying yeast a sediment forms called the lees.
-Throughout fermentation, the bottle is gradually tipped and slowly turned so that all the lees collect in the neck of the bottle.
-Each bottle is flash-frozen, the lees are popped out, and the bottle is sealed again to wait for you to open it.
+Throughout fermentation, the bottle gradually tips and slowly turns so that all the lees or dead yeast collects in the neck of the bottle.
+Each bottleneck is flash-frozen, they pop out the lees, and reseal the bottle to wait for you to open it and delight your taste buds.

-So you can see it takes significant effort to produce Champagne which is why its price tag is also significant.
-If you don’t want to spend the money on a decent $40 – $50 Champagne, then I would recommend enjoying a less expensive Prosecco or Cava over a cheap and probably rough Champagne.
+So you can see it takes significant effort to produce Champagne which is why its price tag is also substantial.
+If you don’t want to spend the money on a decent $40 – $50 Champagne, then I would recommend enjoying a less expensive Prosecco or Cava which are very popular types of sparkling wine.

-Another French sparkler is Crémant, sort of a cousin to Champagne.
+Another French sparkling wine is Crémant, sort of a cousin to Champagne.
 Crémant production regulations are strict, and only a little less fussy than Champagne regulations.

-It is a wonderful bracingly dry bottle of bubbly that is less expensive than its French counterparts.
-You can find many styles of white and rose Cava with sweetness from very dry, almost citrusy to quite sweet with significant residual sugar.
+Spanish Cava can be a wonderful bracingly dry style bottle of bubbly or a sweeter wine, but it is definitely less expensive than its French region counterparts.
+You can find many styles of white and rose Cava from very dry with a flavor profile of citrusy lemon/lime and almond or nutty taste to the sweeter side with significant residual sugar.

-Unlike Champagne, secondary fermentation for Prosecco takes place in large stainless steel tanks.
-This “tank” method or “Charmat”, makes it less expensive to produce.
-Additionally, the minimum time in tanks is only 30 days where Champagne’s minimum requirement is 1.5 to 3 years.
+Unlike Champagne, the second fermentation process for Prosecco takes place in large stainless steel tanks.
+This tank method or “Charmat”, is a less expensive production method.
+Additionally, the minimum time in tanks is only 30 days whereas Champagne’s minimum requirement is 1.5 to 3 years.

 This sparkler is a really popular pick for Mimosas and mixed bubbly drinks everywhere.
 It is my go-to for a sparkling cocktail because it doesn’t fight with any spirits or mixers.
 For the Holiday season, shake things up a bit and have a Cranberry Kir Royale instead of a Mimosa.